Tuesday, June 30, 2015

 So, one day, Erik walked into our Graduate Seminar class, took one look at me and asked me if I bought my hat that way?
 Looking back on it, the implication was that the cap was designed and sewn to be worn backwards as opposed to just buying a standard baseball cap and wearing it backwards.
 At the time, I didn't get it...

 A year later, I had gotten used to Erik's sense of humor and even reached the point where I could pull one over on him... not often, mind you, but it did happen from time-to-time.
-Like when we were walking away from office and he made a self-deprecating joke about his "middle-aged-Dad's" tummy.
-Uncomfortable with making a joke at the expense of an authority figure, much someone I liked and respected, I immediately quipped "Well Erik, all this time I just assumed that you were storing up for the nuclear winter."
+Like when we were walking away from his office and he made a self-deprecating joke about his "middle-aged-Dad's" tummy.
+Uncomfortable with making a joke at the expense of an authority figure, much less someone I liked and respected, I immediately quipped "Well Erik, all this time I just assumed that you were storing up for the nuclear winter."